mulqueenr/scalemet_dcis/processing/250329_batch1_initial_seq.md

 [Sample selection and plate processing notes:](/volumes/USR2/Ryan/projects/scalebio_dcis/sample_selection/dcis_sample_selection.xlsx)

+Note: this should be rerun, the run transfer has some missing filter files which are costing us some tiles.

+Set env variables.

 ```bash
 #Should still only need to identify samples at the tagmentation level, and expanding the i5.txt and i7.txt should take care of itself.
 #export environment variables for working/scratch directories